 Tips for a healthy diet:

-- Avoid: processed food and sugary drinks with fructose syrup
+- Processed foods: Avoid processed food and sugary drinks with fructose syrup.

-- Decrease food portion size if you are overweight
+- Portion size: Decrease food portion size if you are overweight.

 If you have moderate to advanced kidney failure, further modification of the above will be required and consultation with your doctor and a dietitian experienced with kidney disease is recommended.